 Taking proper care of your hair extensions is imperative and is something you should take very seriously.
-If you neglect your hair, very quickly these beautiful extensions won’t look so nice anymore and you will have to replace them.
+If you neglect your hair very quickly, these beautiful extensions won’t look so nice anymore, and you will have to replace them.
 That means spending more money and time.
 In case you haven’t bought hair extensions yet, please refer to hair extensions buying tutorial that goes from A to Z.

-To avoid this situation and maintain your extensions in a pristine state, you simply need follow a couple of rules.
+To avoid this situation and maintain your extensions in a pristine state, you simply need to follow a couple of rules.
 These tips will also extend the lifespan of your extensions significantly.
-So, if you want to get most out of your hair tresses, be sure to follow our advice!
+So, if you want to get the most out of your hair tresses, be sure to follow our advice!

 There are some differences along the way, but we cover them all.

-In order to extend the life of your extensions, you should learn how to properly brush them and what kind of comb to use while doing it.
+To extend the life of your extensions, you should learn how to properly brush them and what kind of comb to use while doing it.